moneybutton/yours-channels/docs/yours-lightning.md

 Step 6 is symmetric to step 5 and the same reasoning applies.

 _**Property 2.** While executing the "funding the channel" protocol as described above, neither party can steal the other parties funds.
 This is true in the presence of transaction malleability._

 Again, we check that Property 2 holds true after each step of the protocol.
-Step 1 is completely uncritical because only public keys are exchanged and a new address is creates.
+Step 1 is completely uncritical because only public keys are exchanged and a new address is created.
 So is step 2 because Alice does not broadcast the funding transaction yet.
 Step 3 is not critical according to Property 1.

 Note that as this point Alice could maleate her funding transaction before